 The 3 Parts to a Healthy Online Presence

-Over the years, we’ve come to realize that what we do for clients comprises 3 parts.
+Over the years, we've come to determine the optimal way to create a healthy online presence comprises 3 parts.

 Part 1 - Branding

-Branding on the Internet is an amorphous term that contains many parts, such as: a logo, tag line, user interface (look + feel), messaging (headline copy), text, photos, graphics, video, illustrations, motion graphics, demos, information architecture, interactivity etc. All of which fall under the term the ‘User Experience’.
+Branding on the Internet is an amorphous term that contains many parts, such as: a logo, graphics, video, illustrations, motion graphics, demos, information architecture, interactivity etc. All of which fall under the term the 'User Experience'.

 This constitutes what is said, to whom and why it is said.
 Without the right message, to the right people, websites fail to meet their most basic task - communicate effectively to the target audience.